 - In June of 2013, 15-year-old Jacob Moore of Ridgeville, Iowa suffered serious but not life-threatening injuries when he was pinned under a tractor that had rolled over.

-- In Minnesota that month, an 11-year-old boy was injured in Bellevue Township when he was run over by a rock wagon driven by another juvenile.
+- In Minnesota in June 2013, an 11-year-old boy was injured in Bellevue Township when he was run over by a rock wagon driven by another juvenile.
 The boy was “picking rocks” from fields—a common farm activity.

 - In November 2012, 14-year-old Henry Lap died when he became trapped under a disc being pulled by mules.
 He fell from the equipment’s platform and under a rig.

 - In July 2012, Curvin Kropf, 15, was killed when working on a machine that cut corn stalks.
-The youth fell of the machine ad was run over.
+The youth fell off of the machine and was run over.